AliEidizadeh/Large_Scale_Systems/README.md

 -Simulation (using ode45) shows:

-   All states converge to zero from a non-zero initial condition.
+&nbsp;&nbsp;All states converge to zero from a non-zero initial condition.

-   Control inputs are smooth and bounded.
+&nbsp;&nbsp;Control inputs are smooth and bounded.

-   A cost function measuring total state energy is computed.
+&nbsp;&nbsp;A cost function measuring total state energy is computed.

 ### Decentralized Control
 -The system is divided into two subsystems, each with its own local LQR controller.